tollia/OidcDownstreamTokenVerifier/README.md

 manual restart is just as good a plan as any else.

 ### Questions
-If you have questions email tolli@kopavogur.isor use the same handle on Teams.
+If you have questions email tolli@kopavogur.is or use the same handle on Teams.